braydensoneill/HangmanTCP/README.md

 # Hangman_TCP
-Client/server play hangman using TCP
+Multiple clients concurrently playing hangman on a server using TCP

 ---SERVER---
 Open a terminal to act as a server and compile using this command: